MOSTASHAROON/tajer/readme.txt

 Tajer - All In One eCommerce WordPress Premium Class Plugin.
 You can sell any kind of digital goods: downloads, articles,  a piece of content or any kind of content or virtual products.

-Its very easy yet powerful within just few clicks your product will be ready to sell!
+It's very easy yet powerful within just a few clicks your product will be ready to sell!

-You want to see this live? go ahead and visit [Tajer’s demo website](http://demo.mostasharoon.org/tajer/).
+Do you want to see this live? go ahead and visit [Tajer’s demo website](http://demo.mostasharoon.org/tajer/).

 Some of Tajer features include:

-* Upgrades: allow your users to upgrade their products to another products.
+* Upgrades: allow your users to upgrade their products to other products.
 * Trials: you can give your customers a free trial for any product!
-* Recurring(Subscription): create a single purchase subscription products and force your users to renew their subscription for any period of time(1 year, 2 months, 5 week, etc.).
+* Recurring(Subscription): create a single purchase subscription products and force your users to renew their subscription for any period of time(1 year, 2 months, 5 weeks, etc.).
 * Downloads Manager: you can use Tajer as a download manager to manage all your digital downloadable products.
 * Memberships & Access Manager: restrict post, page, custom post type, widget, menu item, single word, single line, etc. access for buyers of a specific product(s), or offers free products(remember with Tajer you can turn any digital content to a product!) but forces your users to log in or have a specific role in order to access it.
 * Statistics & Reports: watch your sales and earnings with fantastic graphs for any period of time: current day, yesterday, current week, last week, current month, last month, current year, last year, or for any custom date period you choose, also, you can export PDF, CSV reports files for any period of date for your sales, earnings, downloads, etc.